CaptainCrowbar/unicorn-lib/unicorn/file.md

 This is based on the device and inode numbers on Unix, or the file index on Windows.
 Completely reliable file identification cannot be guaranteed in the presence of parallel remote mounts or similar trickery.
+On some systems it may throw `std::system_error` in unusual cases.

 * `template <typename C> bool` **`file_is_directory`**`(const basic_string<C>& file) noexcept`